 At the end of last season, Gaspard stepped down.
 Kansas State, then led by John Currie, hired Gaspard as an associate head coach/offensive coordinator in August.
-The team is 27-25 this year, to date an improvement from last season’s 26-31 record.
+The team pulled in at 29-26 this year, an improvement from last season’s 26-31 record.

 Off the cuff, a source mentioned Florida State associate head coach and pitching coach Mike Bell.
 D1baseball.com named Bell the number 13 recruiter in the country this season, too.

 Bell served as Rod Delmonico’s pitching coach, turning out 2006 No. 1 overall pick Luke Hochevar.
 He’s been with three Division I programs to reach the College World Series: Tennessee (2005), Oklahoma (2010), and Florida State (2012).